TresAmigosSD/SMV/docs/design/DataSetMgr/DataSetMgr.md

 ### Problem 2
 `DataSetMgr` must facilitate `SmvModule` in loading its Python dependencies and resolving them as `SmvExtModulePython`s, but it is desirable that `SmvModule` know nothing about the `DataSetRepo`s or the `DataSetMgr`.

 These 2 problems motivate the distinction of a new responsibility which we will term resolution of `SmvDataSet`s.
-Within a single `DataSetMgr.load`, to resolve an `SmvDataSet` is to
+Within a single `DataSetMgr.loadDataSetWithDep`, to resolve an `SmvDataSet` is to

-* Load its canonical class and instance if they have not already been loaded (in this transaction)
+* Load its canonical class if it has not already been loaded (in this transaction)
-* Resolve its dependencies
+* Resolve its dependencies and populate `resolvedRequireDS`
-* Return the canonical instance
+* Return its canonical instance

 By canonical class for an `SmvDataSet` we indicate the `SmvDataSet` class which is actually runnable, i.e. not an `SmvExtModule`.
 The canonical class of a subclass C of `SmvDataSet` is C itself _unless_ C is an `SmvExtModule`, in which case it is the `SmvExtModulePython` that corresponds to the same `SmvPyModule`.
-By canonical instance we indicate the 'singleton' instance of the class.

-`SmvDataSet`s are already well-suited to walk their own dependency trees recursively, so they can resolve themselves if provided the logic for how and when to load dependencies.
-Empowering `SmvDataSet`s to resolve their own dependencies while being agnostic of the mechanism to do so will also solve Problem 2.
+`SmvDataSet`s are already well-suited to walk their own dependency trees recursively, and empowering `SmvDataSet`s to resolve their own dependencies while being agnostic of the mechanism to do so will also solve Problem 2.
+Therefore, `SmvDataSet` will provide a method `resolve(res: DataSetResolver)` that will resolve itself, where `DataSetResolver` is a class that loads and resolves for `SmvDataSet` each of its dependencies while keeping track of all `SmvDataSet`s loaded in this transaction. `DataSetResolver` can also be the entrypoint for `DataSetMgr` to load a module.

-As for the logic for how and when to load dependencies, we will create a class `DataSetResolver` to which `DataSetMgr` delegates this responsibility.
-Particularly, each `DataSetMgr.load` will incur the creation of a new `DataSetResolver` which will track the state for that load transaction, ensuring that only one class loader is created and datasets are only loaded once.
+Since `DataSetResolver` tracks `SmvDataSet`s loaded in a transaction, each `DataSetMgr.load` will create a new `DataSetResolver`. `DataSetResolver` will provide 2 methods: `resolveDataSet(ds: SmvDataSet)` and `loadDataSet(fqn: String)`. `resolveDataSet` will simply call `ds`'s `resolve` unless it has already been resolved. `loadDataSet` will load the data set with that `fqn` from its repo, resolve it, and return the result.

+# Repo Factories

+Each transaction will need to create a new class loader, and will need to use that same class loader for every dataset loaded through `DataSetRepoScala`.
+Rather than store the class loader outside of `DataSetRepoScala` in any form, we will make all `DataSetRepo`s ephemeral so that each transaction creates a new set of each, and we will make each new `DataSetRepoScala` create its own class loader.

+Creating a new `DataSetRepoScala` is trivial.
+To create a new `DataSetRepoPython`, we will need for the Python proxy to provide a factory for `IDataSetRepoPy4J`.
+Rather than registering a repo, the proxy will register a factory with the `SmvApp`.